Stocco/goezswagger/README.md

 	- The response field should be a list of key:value separated with empt, like on the example below.
 	    The number before `:` indicates the responseCode
 	    and the model indicates which model is to be associated with that response.

+	- method name should be lower case

 //@path `your-api-path`
 //@method `method`
 //@summary `summary-of-your-api-route`
 //@tags `create`
 //@request `MyDummyModel`